Copywriting & Journalism (and pictures of typewriters)

 In short, I've travelled and eaten lots and tried to be funny.

 Away from fluffy and not-so-fluffy journalism, I've written all manner of things.
 Such things include speeches for politicians, manifestos for political parties, SEO copy on voting behaviour, and reports for the Foreign & Commonwealth Office and various US Government departments on hard-to-reach populations throughout the world.
-In the spring of 2015, I contributed material to and wrote presentations for an eight-week course at one of the NATO Centres of Excellence.
+From my work as an instructor and researcher, I contributed material to and wrote presentations for an eight-week course at one of the NATO Centres of Excellence.

 I've also written content for websites, various marketing materials, ghostwritten forewords for architectural coffee-table books, researched and helped to write treatments for television documentaries and taught members of the Singaporean Ministry of Defence about the art of interviewing.